-Made for Jay Z fans and owned by The Jay Z, Tidal may have received a slow start, but now the things have completely changed.
-Now the music library of Tidal has prominently skyrocketed.
-If you see, it now has more than 60 million songs covering the world's best R&B, Hip Hop, and some exclusive content.
+Tidal was made for Jay Z fans and owned by Jay Z. It may have gotten off to a slow start, but things have changed completely now.
+Now, Tidal's music library has grown prominently by leaps and bounds.
+If you look at it, it now has over 80 million songs covering the world's best R&B, Hip Hop, and some exclusive content.

-Talking about Tidal vs Pandora sound quality, you will find both are offering good sound quality, and the quality can vary with your subscription base.
-But Tidal outperforms Pandora in terms of sound quality.
+Talking about Tidal vs Pandora sound quality, you will find the quality can vary with your subscription base.
+And Tidal outperforms Pandora in terms of sound quality.
 Why?
-Both platforms offer the same sound quality under their cheapest packages.

-But when you look at the premium packages, you will witness some differences.
-Tidal provides you with 1411kbps CD-quality FLAC audio quality with HiFi under its premium subscription.
-Besides, it also enables you to download songs (Tidal MQA) for offline listening.
-Coming to Pandora, it offers 192Kbps audio quality.
+Tidal provides you with 1411kbps CD-quality FLAC audio quality with a HiFi subscription.
+Besides, it also offers a HiFi Plus subscription.
+It enables you to enjoy Tidal MQA, which brings the audio quality up to 9216kbps.
+Coming to Pandora, it offers 192Kbps audio quality for Pandora One users.

 Data related to actual bitrates on this platform is a little sketchy.
 Some users even reported poor audio quality on smartphones.
 So, if you are a person who loves to listen to music with better sound quality, you can go for Tidal.
 This can be a major differentiating factor between Pandora and tidal.

 Part 3.
 Tidal vs Pandora: Music Discovery Feature